Arkanthara/digital_forensic/report/report.typ

 In this way, since the human visual system is less sensitive to color than to brightness, chrominance could be compressed more than luminance at a later stage.

-==== Split into macroblocks <split>
+==== Split into macro-blocks <split>

-Then, the frame is divided into macroblock generally of size $16 times 16$.
+Then, the frame is divided into macro-block generally of size $16 times 16$.
-These macroblocks perfectly represent specific regions of the image and are very useful for working on small areas of the image.
+These macro-blocks perfectly represent specific regions of the image and are very useful for working on small areas of the image.
 This allows for easier detection of elements such as moving and not moving objects, more accurate motion prediction, and an efficient means of compressing data.
 Indeed, some parts of the image may be flat while others may contain a large amount of detail.
 And on subsequent frames, some informations can be exactly the same, as represented by the black on @diff_frame.